gvwilson/sensibleadventures/nardica/nardica.md

 which prob'ly means just in time t' watch us bein' towed away."

 "Send the drone's feed directly to Halley,"
-Wales ordered crisply.
+Wales ordered crisply,
+drawing a trio of personal characters on the screen.
-"Tell them it's to go straight to Captain Stirling, blue clearance.
+"Tell them it's to go straight to Captain Stirling, and send this.
 That should wake them up."

-Uncle Jack spat out the mouthful of beard he had been chewing on.
+Uncle Jack spat out the mouthful of beard he had been chewing.
-"You're an affing knacker!?"
-he said,
-asking and accusing in the same breath.
+"Aw for---you're a blue!
+You're an affin' blue!"

 "No."
 Wales shook his head without taking his eyes off the display.